Coordinate Linear Variance Reduction for Generalized Linear Programming: The CLVR algorithm

 In \clvr, we allow for arbitrary $(\vx_0, \vy_0) \in \gX\times\sR^n$.
 Nevertheless, by setting $\vy=\vzero_n$, we can obtain $\vz_0 = \vzero_d$ at no cost --- a useful strategy for large-scale problems since it avoids the (potentially expensive) single matrix-vector multiplication w.r.t.~$\mA$.
-On the other hand, direct computation of $\tilde{\vy}_k$ can be expensive.
-However, \citet{dang2015stochastic} shows that we need only to update the averaged vector in the coordinate block chosen for that iteration.
-This strategy requires us to record the most recent update for each coordinate block and update it only when it is selected again.
-We show next that such a lazy update strategy for $\tilde{\vy}_k$ can be used even for the update of $\vx_k$ and $\tilde{\vx}_k$, thus making the complexity of \clvr~independent of the ambient dimension $n \cdot d$ for sparse and structured instances of \eqref{eq:pd-glp}.